-Human Right/ Normative framework Intended effects (references in the Agreement) Observed effects Kind of effect Scale of effect Potentially affected population groups to an annual average of 5.6% in 2013-2018 (see Annex E-1).
-This is in part due to an increase of healthcare expenditures as a share of GDP (towards average OECD levels).
-This also shows that the decrease in tariff revenues due to tariff liberalisation in the Agreement (see section 5.12) has had no significant impact on the healthcare budget.
-The main instrument of the Agreement regarding the SPS measures is dialogue.
+Human Right/ Normative framework Intended effects (references in the Agreement) Observed effects Kind of effect Scale of effect Potentially affected population groups The main instrument of the Agreement regarding the SPS measures is dialogue.
 Because SPS measures are determined domestically (with each party having the right to regulate) the Agreement has not had a discernible impact on health and safety (also see section 5.6).
 This view was confirmed by stakeholder consultations and discussions with experts.
 Another impact on the right to health stems from pollution related to economic activity as a result of the Agreement.
 While mining and fishing are not impacted by the Agreement (see economic analysis), production of vegetables, fruits and nuts (e.g. bananas) has increased by 0.9% as a result of the Agreement has possibly contributed to a marginal increase in pollution from this sector (e.g. use of fertilisers, soil and water pollution).
-256 Rights of indigenous peoples (right to self-determination; right to food, right Chapter 2 on protection of biodiversity According to DESTA, the Agreement is the most ambitious of all EU FTAs in protecting traditional knowledge.
-257 While not as outspoken as the Peruvian government, also the Colombian government wants to combat biopiracy. & in- Minor Indigenous communi- ties in Colombia to health, right to water, freedom from discrimination, right to maintain, control, protect and develop their knowledge, innovations and practices of indigenous and local communities embodying traditional life styles relevant for the conservation and Indigenous peoples in Colombia face various kind of discrimination (see Annex E-1).
-The economic analysis does not show a direct impact of the Agreement for indigenous peoples.
-Also, because we know from the social analysis that indigenous peoples are relatively more engaged in the informal employment (77.9%), it is difficult to estimate the impact.
-Employment information by sector is not available (see social analysis). traditional knowledge, land rights) - UNDRIP legislation, it also includes an "obligation to take measures with the aim of sharing in a fair and equitable way the benefits arising from the utilization of genetic resources" (Art.
+257 Rights of indigenous peoples (right to self-determination; right to food, right to health, right to water, freedom from discrimination, right to maintain, control, protect and develop their traditional knowledge, land rights) - UNDRIP - ILO Convention No. 169 - ICCPR, Art.
+27 - HRC General Comment No. 23 Chapter 2 on protection of biodiversity and traditional knowledge (in particular, Article 201) contains provisions that refer to common efforts of the Parties to respect, preserve and maintain knowledge, innovations and practices of indigenous and local communities embodying traditional life styles relevant for the conservation and sustainable use of biological diversity (Art.
+201(3)).
+Subject to domestic legislation, it also includes an "obligation to take measures with the aim of sharing in a fair and equitable way the benefits arising from the utilization of genetic resources" (Art.
 201(4).
-While the Colombia also has weak implementation of a prior consultation process due to the lack of a statutory law on prior consultation; weak state intervention; the lack of systematic mapping of ethnic communities; mistrust between parties; the emergence of 'new' communities; the lack of criteria to define compensatory measures; and armed conflict (EPRS and ICEI 2018).
-Land grabbing for economic activities has been common and affected rights of
+While the objective of the FTA is not to use these IP provisions to support the rights of the indigenous peoples, these provisions could encourage the promotion and enactment of appropriate domestic According to DESTA, the Agreement is the most ambitious of all EU FTAs in protecting traditional knowledge.
+258 While not as outspoken as the Peruvian government, also the Colombian government wants to combat Direct & in- direct Minor Indigenous communi- ties in Colombia

 See also environmental analysis.

 See graph in the screening and scoping analysis of Peru.